-The MOBI file format is one of the most widely used ebook file format.
-The format is an enhancement to the old OEB (Open Ebook Format) format and was used as proprietary format for Mobipocket Reader.
+The MOBI file format is one of the most widely used ebook file formats.
+The format is an enhancement to the old OEB (Open Ebook Format) format and was used as the proprietary format for Mobipocket Reader.
 Like EPUB, it is supported by almost all modern e-readers specifically by mobile devices with low bandwidth.
-The format can be converted to several other formats such as PDF, EPUB and several other formats using publicly available software applications such as the Kindle app.
+The format can be converted to several other formats such as PDF, EPUB, and several other formats using publicly available software applications such as the Kindle app.
 There are several companies that offer free MOBI books such as Project Gutenberg, Feedbooks, and Open Library.

 Amazon bought the company behind MOBI file format back in 2005.
 It was in 2011 when support for the MOBI file format was officially discontinued.
 Amazon’s current Kindle formats (AZW3, KF8 and KFX) are based on MOBI but have a different DRM scheme.